Batmobile: The Lego Batman Movie

 In The Lego Batman Movie, multiple versions of the Batmobile from different Batman adaptations appear.
 In the film, Batman drives the "SpeedWagon" Batmobile, which appears to take inspiration from previous Batmobiles.
 This Batmobile also uses "atomic batteries", a feature seen in 1960s depictions.
 Other Batmobiles appear briefly, including the one from the 1960s television series, Tim Burton films, Batman Forever, the Golden Age, Frank Miller's The Dark Knight Returns, The Dark Knight trilogy, and Batman: The Animated Series.

 The Speedwagon was fault-driven by "Nightwing" (alter-ego of Robin when Batman is missing in the world) combined with the novice skills of Nightwing caused the speedwagon's destruction, but at the climax of the movie, Batman, his Bat-family, and former Joker henchmen make a new Batmobile with four detachable vehicles (Bat-Plane for Batgirl, Bat-Assault Vehicle for Bat-Alfred, Bat-Cycle (inspired by The Dark Knight) for Robin and a proper Batmobile for Batman).

 Ready Player One

 The 60s incarnation of the Batmobile appears in the Steven Spielberg 2018 film Ready Player One, based on the novel of the same name by Ernest Cline.
 Appearing as part of a race alongside many famous vehicles from pop culture, the Batmobile is destroyed when it is struck by another vehicle and explodes.
-As it skids out, the skidding sound effect is the same cadence as the "Na Na Na Na Na Na Na Na" from the opening credits of the Batman TV theme.
+As it skids out, the skidding sound effect is the same cadence as theme from the opening credits of the Batman TV series.